The newly minted worker owners of Ward Lumber

 Democratic ownership also has a ripple effect.
 Training is a core tenet of co-ops, transferring skills that workers can utilize throughout their careers.
 Seeing worker-owners commit to the economic and social future of their community, other businesses stay in the community as well and invest in its growth, support other local businesses, etc. It can also improve involvement in community engagement, volunteering, voting, and more by fostering a stronger sense of harnessing local assets.
 At a time when home ownership is increasingly out of reach due to stagnant wages and limited opportunities, employee ownership provides a way for workers to own their business and build generational wealth.

-…And Has Helped Worker-Owners Weather the COVID-19 Pandemic
+…and Has Helped Worker-Owners Weather the COVID-19 Pandemic

 A powerful model for economic empowerment, employee ownership has also been vital to keeping workers employed and financially grounded throughout the pandemic.
 Our economy’s least-protected workers were the most impacted by the COVID-19 pandemic and in many cases lacked the financial safety net that the generational wealth of business ownership creates.